 Moorings in London are busy but as long as you can be flexible about where you stop and don’t mind breasting up you can find moorings for short stays.
 These notes are provided to assist you travelling to and from IWA’s Festival of Water 2019.

-The expected cost for each mooring will be £10 per night.
-IWA will provide details on how to book these moorings as soon as the information becomes available.
+The cost for each mooring will be £10 per night.

 In addition to the CRT moorings there are occasionally bookable moorings at St Pancras Cruising Club for AWCC members and the London Canal Museum at Kings Cross.
-Please contact these organisations to find out more about availability and terms and conditions.
+Please contact the relevant organisation for availability and terms and conditions.

 By August CRT will have new seven day visitor moorings available at